MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ms.reviewer: v-brycho
 ---

-# Before you start with Guides authoring
+# Before you start on Guides authoring

 Before you get started with Microsoft Dynamics 365 Guides authoring, you’ll want to understand your project and get organized.
 Here’s a quick checklist to start you out on the right foot: